Denture adhesive has long been used profusely to secure loose fitting prostheses.

 In addition to the bad taste and uncomfortable feeling the pasty substance produces, the safety of denture adhesive is now in question.

-Most denture adhesives contain zinc, which can cause serious neurological problems.
+Many denture adhesives contain zinc.
+Excessive use of zinc can cause serious neurological problems.

 Zinc is a mineral, which the body requires, in small amounts to maintain health.
 The body uses zinc-containing enzymes to regulate growth, promote fertility, and to aid in digestion.
 Zinc is also needed for nucleic acid synthesis.
 This means that the body requires zinc in the tissues where new cell development takes place such as the bone marrow, immune cells and the lining of the gut or intestinal tract.

 When zinc is consumed in large amounts, zinc poisoning can occur.
 This condition depletes the minerals copper and iron and can result in neuropathy.
 Symptoms of neuropathy include numbness and tingling in the extremities, unexplained pain, diminished ability to move arms, legs, hands and feet as well as poor balance and diminished gait.
 Fatigue is also common.
 If left untreated, the condition can lead to permanent disability and even death.